-- .1 Submit schedule in accordance with Section 01 32 16.07 Construction Progress Schedule - .2 Ensure Contractor's personnel employed on site become familiar with and obey regulations including safety, fire, traffic and security regulations. - .3 Keep within limits of work and avenues of ingress and egress. - .4 Ingress and egress of Contractor vehicles at site is limited to the driveway designated by Owner. - .5 Deliver materials outside of peak traffic hours unless otherwise approved by Owner.
+- .1 Submit Schedule to help tracking construction progress - .2 Ensure Contractor's personnel employed on site become familiar with and obey regulations including safety, fire, traffic and security regulations. - .3 Keep within limits of work and avenues of ingress and egress. - .4 Ingress and egress of Contractor vehicles at site is limited to the driveway designated by Owner. . - .5 Deliver materials outside of peak traffic hours unless otherwise approved by Owner.